-Earlier this year, Los Angeles Homeless Services Authority (LAHSA) conducted their annual homeless count, with Councilmember Blumenfield and his staff leading the effort in the West Valley.
+Last year, Los Angeles Homeless Services Authority (LAHSA) conducted their annual homeless count, with Councilmember Blumenfield and his staff leading the effort in the West Valley.
 Their results concluded there was an 11% increase in the number of homeless city wide, but there was a marked increase of 35% throughout the Valley.

 The Mayor and Council have now approved a multi-tiered holistic program to target homelessness in a new way, starting with improving how the City, County, and nonprofits coordinate their efforts.

 The City will invest $138 million over the next year, targeting trends that lead people to homelessness including mental health and addiction, as well as building affordable housing and support services.

 Team Blumenfield volunteering as part of the 2016 Greater Los Angeles Homeless Count.
 Blumenfield’s Reseda office was used as a deployment site for the Count in the West Valley.

 What are the Core Elements in the Strategy?

 Promoting a “No Wrong Door” Approach

 This approach coordinates services in a way so that any homeless individual can be linked to supportive services regardless of their point of entry.
 Whether it’s through LAPD, LAFD, Department of Sanitation, or any City agency, that person will be connected to the assistance they need.

 Growing the Coordinated Entry System (CES)